brikis98/yevgeniy-brikman-homepage/_posts/2014-04-24-bitcoin-by-analogy.md

 the required number of leading zeroes.
 The first miner to find it gets a reward of Bitcoin: to receive it, the miner must send out the new block, which includes the digest as the "proof of work", to all other Bitcoin nodes.
-Assuming the new block is valid, it becomes a part of the block chain:
+Assuming the new block is valid, it becomes a part of the blockchain:

 {% include figure.html path="blog/bitcoin/bitcoin-block-chain-verified.png" alt="Bitcoin block chain with verified transactions" %}